Project #3 - Query Execution

 Testing

 You can test the individual components of this assigment using our testing framework.
-We use GTest for unit test cases. test/catalog/catalog_test and test/execution/executor_test are provided to you.
+We use GTest for unit test cases.

-make executor_test
+cd build make executor_test ./test/executor_test

 Remember to ENABLE the test when running the print test.

-Remember to DISABLE the test when running other tests with make check-tests.
+Remember to DISABLE the test when running other tests with make check-tests

 Memory safety